teotikalki/stop-spammer-registrations-plugin/readme.txt

 Use the button on the Stop Spammer settings page to see if you pass.
 You may have to uncheck some options in order to pass.
 Unprofessional webmasters sometimes report IP address to Stop Forum Spam unnecessarily.
 If you are listed on SFS, there is a from at www.StopForumSpam.com.
 They can delete your entry.
 = I have found a bug =
 Please report it NOW.
 I fill try to fix it and incorporate the fix into the next release.
 I try to respond quickly to bugs that are possible to fix (all others take a few days).
-I keep a bleeding edge BETA test of the plugin (sometimes its very ALPHA) at my website: http://www.blogseye.com/beta-test-plugins/
 If you are adventurous you can download the latest versions of some of my plugins before I release them.
 = I used an older version of the plugin and it worked, but the latest version breaks my site = You can download previous versions of the plugin at: http://wordpress.org/extend/plugins/stop-spammer-registrations-plugin/developers/
-You can also download the latest testing version from my site at http://www.blogseye.com/beta-test-plugins/ I put stable versions of the plugin with all the latest bug fixes there.
-Often I have already fixed a bug, but have not yet added the code to the Wordpress repository.
-You can download the zip and install it by hand from this site.

 Don't forget to report to me what the problem is so I can try to fix it.
 = All spammers have the same IP =
 I am finding more and more plugin users on hosts that do some kind of Network Address Translation (NAT) or are behind a firewall, router, or proxy that does not pass the original IP address to the web server.
 If the proxy does not support X-FORWARDED-FOR (XFF) type headers then there is little that you can do.
 You must uncheck the "Check IP" box and rely on the plugin to use the passive methods to eliminate spammers.
 These are good methods and will stop most spammers, but you cannot report spam without reporting yourself, and you cannot cache bad IP addresses.